JumpSTART triage: Step 1: Identify ambulatory patients

 As with START, the triage clinician begins by instructing everyone who can walk to move to a designated area for treatment.
-All patients who are able to do this are immediately tagged green (minor).
-These patients are then fully triaged by a clinician assigned to the green area (secondary triage).
+All patients who can do this are immediately tagged green (minor).
+A clinician assigned to the green area will provide further evaluation (secondary triage).

 In the JumpStart system, infants are evaluated first in secondary triage, using the entire JumpStart algorithm.
-Other children who did not walk on their own, but were carried to the treatment area, are evaluated next.
+Other children who could not walk independently but were carried to the treatment area, are evaluated next.

 Step 2: Is the patient breathing?

 Yes

 If the patient is breathing, the clinician proceeds to step 3.

 No

 As with START, an airway maneuver is first attempted.
 If the child starts breathing on their own, they are triaged red (immediate).

 However, unlike START, patients who do not have a spontaneous return of respirations following an airway maneuver are not immediately triaged Black.
 First the clinician feels for a peripheral pulse.
 If the child is apneic with no peripheral pulse, they are triaged black (deceased/expectant).

 If the child does have a palpable peripheral pulse, the clinician delivers five assisted ventilations.
 If the child remains apneic, they are triaged black.
 If the child has a return of spontaneous respirations, they are triaged red.